-Scoring the form
+Rating the form

 The assessor should complete the PBA form.
-Each item should be scored, N (not observed or not appropriate), D (development required, needs improvement or satisfactory only after help or advice), or S (satisfactory at the standard expected for CCT).
+Each item should be rated, N (not observed or not appropriate), D (development required), or S (satisfactory at the standard expected for Certification with no help or prompts required).

 Global summary